attacker-codeninja/web-hacking-playground/README.md

 ## Collaboration

-Pull requests with suggestions for improvements are accepted.
-If you find an error, you can open an issue.
+Pull requests are welcome.
+If you find any bugs, please open an issue.